-Most curfew laws apply only to juveniles under the age of 18, while other curfew laws are enacted temporarily in response to a natural disaster or civil disturbance (and apply to all people in a city or local area), such as when martial law is invoked.
+Most curfew laws apply only to juveniles under the age of 18.
+In contrast, other curfew laws are enacted temporarily in response to a natural disaster or civil disturbance (and apply to all people in a city or local area).
+This is often when martial law is invoked.

 Business and Emergency Curfew Laws

 In some cities, business curfew laws restrict the operating hours of certain public establishments, such as grocery stores, restaurants, and liquor stores.

 Legal Challenges to Juvenile Curfew Laws

 Curfew ordinances have been around for well over a century.
 Curfews were first used to curb the actions of young people in Omaha in 1880.